AllanBlanchard/tutoriel_wp/english/function-contract/contract-definition.md

 WP, since these obligations need to encode some elements of the C semantics that can make them quite hard to read.

-If we go back to our view of proof obligations (see the squared bouton in the last screenshot), we can see that our hypotheses are not enough to determine that the property "absence of underflow" is true (which is indeed currently impossible), so we need to add some hypotheses to guarantee that our function will well-behave : a call precondition.
+If we go back to our view of proof obligations (see the squared button in the last screenshot), we can see that our hypotheses are not enough to determine that the property "absence of underflow" is true (which is indeed currently impossible), so we need to add some hypotheses to guarantee that our function will well-behave: a call precondition.

 # Preconditon

 Preconditions are introduced using `requires` clauses.
-As we could do with `ensures` clauses, we can compose logic expressions and specify multiple preconditions :
+As we could do with `ensures` clauses, we can compose logic expressions and specify multiple
+preconditions:

 ```c
 /*@